jcorporation/webradiodb/docs/index.md

 This is my attempt to create a curated webradio list for [myMPD](https://github.com/jcorporation/myMPD).

 Contributions to the webradio database are very welcome.
 It should be a community driven database.
 You must only open an issue to add or modify a webradio.
 Your proposal will be reviewed and then merged, therefore it could take some time before the webradio is added.
+Please do not add geo-fenced streams.

 Currently there are <span id="stationCount"></span> stations in the database and the last update was on <span id="lastUpdate"></span>.